xJuggl3r/Terraform-AWS-IAM-automation/README.md

 - Enforces MFA to Users<br/>
 - Adds Users to Groups

+### Obs:
+Obviously, the .csv file wwould be elsewhere, not in a repo ( and public repo)!
+A local dummy data is being used just for the sake of the demonstration.

 <br><br>
 <p>Github does not support viewing PDFs.
 Please download the PDF to view it: <a href="https://github.com/xJuggl3r/Terraform-AWS-IAM-automation/blob/master/IAM%20AUTOMATION%20with%20ease.pdf">Download PDF</a>.</p>